Project Timeline

 Now, you need to figure out how long each task will take.
 When you break the task into small parts, you can easily find it.
 This helps you avoid underestimating time and gives a more accurate plan.
 Tools with built-in time tracking can make this step even easier.

 Example: You can plan one day for login design, three days for backend work, and two days for testing and finalizing the app.
+By estimating each small task, you can manage your project deadlines effectively.

 Step 4: Assign Tasks to Your Team